-2 Samuel 1:11: "Then David took hold on his clothes, and rent them; and likewise all the men that were with him:

-12 And they mourned, and wept, and fasted until even, for Saul, and for Jonathan his son, and for the people of the Lord, and for the house of Israel; because they were fallen by the sword."
+2 Samuel 1:11-12: "Then David took hold on his clothes, and rent them; and likewise all the men that were with him: And they mourned, and wept, and fasted until even, for Saul, and for Jonathan his son, and for the people of the Lord, and for the house of Israel; because they were fallen by the sword."

-In fact, David actually wrote a eulogy for Saul!
+David actually wrote a eulogy for Saul!
 The eulogy is truly remarkable.
 Instead of condemning Saul for all the horrible and wicked things he did, David urged Israel to remember all the good that Saul had done for them:

-2 Samuel 1:24: "Ye daughters of Israel, weep over Saul, who clothed you in scarlet, with other delights, who put on ornaments of gold upon your apparel.
-25a How are the mighty fallen in the midst of the battle!..."
+2 Samuel 1:24-15: "Ye daughters of Israel, weep over Saul, who clothed you in scarlet, with other delights, who put on ornaments of gold upon your apparel.
+How are the mighty fallen in the midst of the battle!..."

-When David had a chance to revenge himself, he refused.
-When David had a chance to condemn Saul after his death, he refused.
-David never reached out his own hand to harm Saul or Saul's children.
+When David had a chance to avenge himself he refused.
+When David had a chance to condemn Saul after his death he refused.
+David never reached out to harm Saul or Saul's children.
 Instead David asked God to judge him.
-In doing so David did exactly what the Lord had commanded Israel to do:
+In doing so David did exactly what the Lord commanded Israel to do:

-Leviticus 19:17: "Thou shalt not hate thy brother in thine heart: thou shalt in any wise rebuke thy neighbour, and not suffer sin upon him.

-18 Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbour as thyself: I am the Lord."
+Leviticus 19:17-18: "Thou shalt not hate thy brother in thine heart: thou shalt in any wise rebuke thy neighbour, and not suffer sin upon him.
+Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbour as thyself: I am the Lord."

-Did David ever avenge himself?
+Did David avenge himself?
 No, he didn't.
-He did rebuke Saul for his wickedness (which is what verse 17 commanded), but he never took matters into his own hands.
-David definitely wanted God to judge Saul, but David never hated him.
+He did rebuke Saul for his wickedness (which is what verse 17 commands) but he never took matters into his own hands.
+David wanted God to judge Saul but he never hated him.
 If David had hated Saul then he would have rejoiced when Saul was killed - but he didn't.
-If David had hated Saul then the eulogy he wrote would have been full of Saul's sins - but David didn't bring up any of the evil that Saul had done.
-In fact, each time David confronted Saul for trying to kill him David didn't even yell at him.
+If David had hated Saul then his eulogy would have been full of Saul's sins - but David didn't bring up any of the evil that Saul had done.
+In fact, each time David confronted Saul for trying to kill him David didn't even yell at him!
 Instead David simply rebuked the king and asked for peace.

 David put the whole matter into the hands of God.
 In Psalm 109 he poured out his heart to God and asked the Lord to put an end to Saul's wickedness - and then David left it there.
-David had many chances to rain down pain and suffering upon Saul's family and he never did.
+David had many chances to send pain and suffering upon Saul and his family and he never did.
 If we had been in David's place, can we honestly say that we would have handled things as well as he did?

 Yes, David did ask God to curse Saul.
 That is true.
-David was very unhappy about the wickedness that he saw in Saul.
-But we sometimes forget that God was unhappy about it as well.
-In fact, as unhappy as David was over Saul's behavior, the truth is that God was vastly more unhappy about it.
-God got to the point where He refused to answer Saul:
+David was very upset about the terrible wickedness that he saw in Saul.
+But the Bible tells us that God was upset about it as well.
+In fact, as upset as David was over Saul's behavior, the truth is that God was vastly more upset about it.
+God got to the point where He refused to answer Saul at all: